learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 # Byron, a human, visits the home of 'The Simpsons'
 ```

-The variable `$human`, a globally-scoped variable, "casts its shadow" into all
+The variable `$species`, a globally-scoped variable, "casts its shadow" into all
 the local scopes created by method definitions.
 But the locally-scoped
 variables' information cannot be gotten outside of those variables' defining
 context.